vanallenlab/ped_germline_SV/src/README.md

 # Load sample metadata
 meta <- load.sample.metadata("/path/to/sample/metadata.tsv.gz")

-# The independent variable in this analysis is a 0/1 indicator of whether each sample carries either "my_SV_ID_1" or "my_SV_ID_2"
+# The independent variable in this analysis is a 0/1 indicator
+# of whether each sample carries either "my_SV_ID_1" or "my_SV_ID_2"
 X <- query.ad.from.sv.bed("/path/to/my/ad.matrix.bed.gz", subsetted.sv.bed, action="any")

 # The dependent variable is a 0/1 indicator of case/control status
-# Here, we can take advantage of the get.eligible.samples() function to get the case and control sample IDs to include in our analysis
+# Here, we can take advantage of the get.eligible.samples() function
+# to get the case and control sample IDs to include in our analysis.
-# Note that "EWS" is the study-standardized abbreviation for Ewing sarcoma
+# Note that "EWS" is the study-standardized abbreviation for Ewing sarcoma.
-# We will also use the get.phenotype.vector() function to auto-format our dependent variable for us
+# We will also use the get.phenotype.vector() function to auto-format
+# our dependent variable for us
 sample.ids <- get.eligible.samples(meta, "EWS")
 Y <- get.phenotype.vector(sample.ids$cases, sample.ids$controls)

-# We can now run the association test as follows:
+# We can now run a logistic regression association test as follows:
-results <- pedsv.glm(meta, X, Y)
+results <- pedsv.glm(meta, X, Y, family=binomial())
 ```

 #### A note on covariate adjustment